 The main goal of fluorinating plastic containers is to increase barrier properties and adhesion.
 As part of the fluorination process, the plastic containers are put into large stainless steel bins, loaded into a chamber and are then exposed to elemental fluorine gas and other proprietary gases.

-This exposure creates carbon fluorine bonding on the inside and outside surface area.
-The bonding that occurs blocks the porous wall of plastic and helps to reduce and even eliminate migration of aggressive chemicals.
+This exposure creates carbon-fluorine bonding on the inside and outside surface area.
+The bonding that occurs blocks the porous wall of plastic and helps to reduce and even eliminate the migration of aggressive chemicals.

 There are nine different levels of fluorination.
 Each level offers a different barrier level.
 Higher levels are used for more aggressive permeators and provide more barrier on the inside and outside surface areas.